-- Motor Vehicle Accidents: These types of accidents are often due to a negligent driver who is speeding, driving distracted, or too fatigued to be behind the wheel of a car.
-As a Lemon Hill car accident lawyer, I’ve handled many of these cases.
+- Motor Vehicle Accidents: These types of accidents are often due to a negligent driver speeding, driving distracted, or being too fatigued to be behind the wheel of a car.

-- Bicycle Crashes: Negligent motorists are often the cause of bicycle crashes, especially when making a right turn at an intersection.
+- Bicycle Crashes: Negligent motorists often cause bicycle crashes, especially when turning right at an intersection.
 Backing out of driveways without looking for bicycle riders is another cause.

 - Motorcycle Collisions: A motorist making a left turn in front of a motorcyclist is the most common cause of these accidents.

 - Truck Accidents: Poorly trained drivers, speeding, and lack of maintenance can lead to an accident with a big truck.
 Underride/override accidents often cause fatalities to another motorist.